 Classic City Trivia hosts Terrapin-sponsored trivia.
 Win house cash and prizes.

 Hosted by Shelton Sellers from Classic City Trivia every Thursday.

-Come out for bedtime stories, songs, and a light snack in the children’s area.
-Ages birth to 0–7 years.
+Come out for bedtime stories, songs and a light snack in the children’s area.
+Ages 7 & under.

 A seven week course helping develop young musical minds with songs, stories, games and dancing.

 Stories, songs, nursery rhymes, bouncing and cuddling.
 0-24 months.